PSY-20045 - Biological and Cognitive Psychology

 Description of Module Assessment

-For this assessment, students will have to write two blog entries that will focus on cognitive and biological topics taught in the module (core teaching sessions and/or workshops).
-Each entry will be maximum 1000-word long (with 10% leeway).
+For this assessment, students will have to write two academic blog entries that will focus on cognitive and biological topics taught in the module (core teaching sessions and/or workshops).
+Each entry will be maximum 800-word long (with 10% leeway).
 Students will have to choose two out of four titles/topics proposed by the teaching staff.
-The assessment will cover both biological and cognitive topics; students will need to write about both across the breadth of their assessment submission.
+Each topic will cover both biological and cognitive aspects; students will need to write about both across the breadth of their assessment submission.
 In the blog, they will be asked to reflect on the theoretical and methodological aspects of the chosen topic, providing critical evaluation.
 Students should write in an accessible style, being engaging, but also clear and rigorous on a scientific point of view (i.e., evidence-based statements, citing appropriate sources).
-Images could be included to enhance clarity and engagement.
-When appropriate to the topic, students should also provide their own voice (e.g., experience with aspects of the topic) and some creative insight into the topic.
+Images should be included to enhance clarity and engagement.
+When appropriate to the topic, students should also provide their own voice (e.g., own perspective on the topic, supported by evidence; if appropriate, some short insight on experience with aspects of the topic) and some creative insight into the topic.